-We donate 10% of gross proceeds of all sales on this page divided between several charities each month, including local (Twin Cities, Minnesota, USA), national, and international.
-We do this to help make the world a better place, to maintain the local community roots of our original in-person class even as we’ve opened our doors to Zoom students worldwide, and to keep us oriented generously outward even as our studies in Feldenkrais are powerfully inward.
+We donate 10% of gross proceeds of all sales on this page divided between several organizations each month, including local (Twin Cities, Minnesota, USA), national, and international charities.
+We do this to help make the world a better place, to maintain the local community roots of our original in-person class even as we’ve opened our doors to Zoom students worldwide, and to keep us oriented generously outward even as our Feldenkrais study is powerfully inward.